 Scholar • Curator • Artist

 She co-chaired successfully the 10th ISS, International Shibori Symposium, with Alejandro de Avila in Oaxaca, Mexico in November 2016.
 She is already planning the 11th ISS in Japan in 2018 with Hiroko Watanabe and Hiroshi Murase.
 She will be leading a study tour to France and Mexico in 2018, to Japan and India in 2017 and 2018 for the Slow Fiber Studios.

-She co-chaired the 9th International Shibori Symposium with Zhao Feng at the China National Silk Museum (CNSM), Hangzhou October 31-November 4, 2014.
+She co-chaired the 9th International Shibori Symposium (ISS) with Zhao Feng at the China National Silk Museum (CNSM), Hangzhou October 31-November 4, 2014.
 See all the ISS she has co-chaired since 1992.

 Join her at an upcoming event, workshop, or lecture.